gatsbyjs/gatsby/packages/gatsby-transformer-video/README.md

 Generating videos take time.
 A lot.
 You should cache your results.
 Otherwise, you might not even be able to publish on your hosting platform.

+This plugin stores all converted files in `node_modules/.cache/gatsby-transformer-video/`

 Here is a list of plugins that can help you:

 - Netlify: https://www.gatsbyjs.org/packages/gatsby-plugin-netlify-cache/